 It is very important to remember it is illegal to work before starting your first day of classes.

 Finding work in Australia can be achieved through many different channels.
-You can contact Equity Services for careers and employment advice, as well as assistance with your C.V.
+You can contact Student Support for careers and employment advice, as well as assistance with your resume.
 These websites may also be helpful:

 Cultural shock is the feeling of being out of place, in an environment that is unfamiliar to you.
 As an international student, you are likely to experience this after the initial excitement of moving to a new country has worn off and you are faced with the reality of living in a new place without your family or old friends, where most people do not speak the same language as you.